mac-michael/mongoose-os-template/README.md

 - other build, flash scripts

-Some features are still development
+Some features are still in development